 Once the Statement of Claim has been prepared and served on WorkSafe/the Insurer, the Court will allocate a date for a Directions Hearing where the matter will be fixed for a Hearing within approximately 12 months.

-Should the matter involve a medical question in dispute (for example, is the suggested medical treatment reasonable and necessary in treatment of the work-related injury), then the matter may be referred to the Medical Panel for determination.
+Should the matter involve a medical question in dispute (for example, is the suggested medical treatment reasonable and necessary in the treatment of the work-related injury), then the matter may be referred to the Medical Panel for determination.

 At the Hearing: